Top

 Soloists to be announced

-Voices of Ascension opens its 2026–2027 season with a program that matches musical grandeur with profound humanistic depth.
-Composed amid the threat of Napoleon’s advancing armies, Mass in Time of War (Missa in tempore belli) by Joseph Haydn pulses with urgency.
-Its insistent timpani (also called the Paukenmesse, or “drums mass”) and bold choral writing transform the Mass into both a plea for mercy and a rallying cry for courage.
-Nearly a century later, Gabriel Fauré took a strikingly different path with his Requiem in D Minor.
-Where earlier Requiems summon fear of judgment, Fauré turns toward grace, tenderness and light.
+Voices of Ascension opens its 2026–2027 season under the artistic vision and direction of Dennis Keene with a program that matches musical grandeur with profound humanistic depth.
+Composed amid the threat of Napoleon’s advancing armies, Mass in Time of War (Paukenmesse) by Joseph Haydn pulses with urgency.
+Its insistent timpani and bold choral writing transform the Mass into both a plea for mercy and a rallying cry for courage.
+Beneath the music’s tension lies the spirit of a people facing the shadow of invasion, who refuse to yield.
+As the work unfolds, Haydn carries the listener from anxiety toward resolve, and by the close of the Agnus Dei, the music affirms an unmistakable conviction that goodness will prevail.

 Our 2025-26 Season